stackbone.database

 Testing — @stackbone/sdk/db/testing

-For tests that need a real Postgres without colliding with other tests, the SDK ships a helper that provisions an ephemeral schema inside the dev database, applies your migrations against it, and hands back a Drizzle handle plus a dispose() for tear-down:
+For tests that need a real Postgres without colliding with other tests, the SDK ships a helper that boots an ephemeral Postgres container via @testcontainers/postgresql, applies your migrations against it, and hands back a Drizzle handle plus a dispose() for tear-down:

 import { createTestDatabase } from '@stackbone/sdk/db/testing';